maslotwi/ToDo/README.md

 To delete a task just press the delete button next to the task to be removed.

-To sort by a column click on its header.
+To sort by a column click on its header (the date and days left fields are connected).

 To only show tasks with due dates press the **Add/Remove** column header.